K1llByte/master_thesis/meeting.md

 ### 4.1.1 Natural order Cooley-Tukey
 ### 4.1.2 Stockham algorithm
 ### 4.1.3 Radix-4 instead of Radix-2
+- Brief introduction to multiple factorizations
+- Theres pros and cons to higher radix factorizations
+- Mention there can be mix-radix implementations and that radix4 can be combined with radix2 easily to allow to compute the same sizes
+- Explain with dragonfly the main difference between stockham radix-2 and 4
+-
 -->

 # 5 IMPLEMENTATION ON THE GPU <!-- (or) GLSL, both titles apply -->